WyriHaximus/recoilphp-queue-caller/README.md

 composer require WyriHaximus/recoil-queue-caller
 ```

+The purpose of this package is to run all given callables inside a coroutine.

 # Usage

-The following example echo's `0123`
+The following example echo's `0123`:

 ```php
 $queueCaller = new QueueCaller($recoil);